dojo/docs/dojo/dnd.rst

 `Inside Dojo DnD: Drag Handles <http://www.sitepen.com/blog/2008/10/24/inside-dojo-dnd-drag-handles/>`_ by `Eugene Lazutkin <http://lazutkin.com/>`_ at `SitePen <http://www.sitepen.com/>`_.
   The article explains a frequently overlooked and underused feature of Dojo’s Drag-and-Drop (DnD) module: drag handles.
 It features several simple examples and clarifies some fine points.

+`Queued: Drag and Drop in the Queue <http://www.sitepen.com/blog/2009/04/16/queued-drag-and-drop-in-the-queue/>`_ by Bryan Forbes_ at `SitePen <http://www.sitepen.com/>`_.
+  The article shows how Dojo DnD was used to implement the Netflix movie queue reordering feature in Queued, what features of DnD were used, and how it affected design decisions.
+All relevant code snippets are published along with detailed comments.

 `dojo.dnd 1.1 technical documentation <http://docs.google.com/Edit?tab=view&docid=d764479_20ghbr97c8>`_ by `Eugene Lazutkin <http://lazutkin.com/>`_
   This is the technical documentation for Dojo DnD 1.1 listed here only as a historic reference.
 This document is based on it.